Code-Differently-Instructors/Instructor-Tips/GitPods/gitpods-walkthough.md

 GitPod documentation can be found here [GitPod Docs](https://www.gitpod.io/docs/).

-1. Create a new repository or fork an existing repository.
+1. Create a new repository within GitHub or fork an existing repository.

     - Free tier does not open workspaces for private repositories.